BIOLOGY (BIOL)

 BIOL500.
 CELL BIOLOGY AND BIOCHEMISTRY.
 4.0 Semester Hrs.

 This course will provide students with deep biological insight as well as hands-on experience of studying a biological question at the level of the cell, including gene expression and localization of proteins in eukaryotic cells, to the level of the protein, from molecular biology of the gene to characterization of posttranslational modifications, and protein purification and biochemical and biophysical characterization of protein structure and dynamics.
 These fundamental properties will be linked to protein activity and function.
 The emphasis of this course is on quantitative biology.
-Wherever appropriate, advanced concepts of protein chemistry and physics will be integrated into the delivery of the basic concepts. the course includes a 3 credit hour lecture section and a 1 credit hour lab section.
+Wherever appropriate, advanced concepts of protein chemistry and physics will be integrated into the delivery of the basic concepts. the course includes a 3 credit hour lecture section and a 1 credit hour PRACTICUM (instead of the lab) section.

 View Course Learning Outcomes